The Power of Reconnection

 Tuesday 12 October, 10am

-Ruth Unsworth, Head of Mediation and Wellbeing at the University of St Andrews and guest host Dr Vanessa Collingridge discuss some of the costs, causes and responses to conflict.
-They will consider how new developments in emotional intelligence can help anyone in conflict.
-Unsworth will share her experience of developing the University of St Andrews Mediation Service and will include a Q&A.
+Ruth Unsworth, Head of Mediation and Wellbeing at the University of St Andrews and guest host Dr Vanessa Collingridge discussed some of the costs and causes of and responses to conflict.
+They considered how new developments in emotional intelligence can help anyone in conflict.
+Unsworth shared her experience of developing the University of St Andrews Mediation Service.

 University of St Andrews